benthepoet/farmadeus/content/logs/farm-log-2019.md

 ---

 ### November 10, 2019
 Scarified 20 American Hazelnuts with sandpaper and scored lightly with a knife.
-Planted in air prune bed and covered with straw mulch.
+Planted in air prune bed (A) and covered with straw mulch.

 ---